LUKEZFLU/LUKEZFLU/README.md

 - 📍 Seattle, WA

-- 🏫 Undergraduate at University of Washington
+- 🏫 Undergrad Student at University of Washington

 - 📖 Major in Informatics (DS) & Applied Mathematics (DS)